Choose a Language

 Protestants dissuade their followers from pilgrimage to Compostela

 Luther states the following: “I mean, it is not known whether Santiago or a dead horse or dog lies there… "... so let him lie down and don't go there ...".

 Hiding the remains of Santiago Apóstol

 In 1589, Juan de Sanclemente y Torquemada (archbishop of Santiago in the period 1587-1602) hides the remains of Santiago the Apostle without telling anyone.
-According to the minutes of the Cathedral Chapter, they are hiding before the threat of the corsair Francis Drake.
+According to the minutes of the Cathedral Chapter, they are hiding before the threat of the privateer Francis Drake.

 As England's response to the unsuccessful attack by the Invincible Armada, the English privateer had attacked the city of La Coruña months before and it could be suspected that one of his targets could be a center of Christianity such as Santiago de Compostela.